 Hatfield Forest Capability Brown Trail, Takeley, Essex

-Follow this trail along a series of sites associated with landscaping Hatfield Forest in the Georgian era, including the legacy left by Capability Brown, plus later Victorian embellishments.
+Follow this National Trust trail at Hatfield Forest, along a series of sites associated with landscaping of the Forest in the Georgian era, including the legacy left by Capability Brown, plus later Victorian embellishments.

 Landscaping the Forest

 Hatfield Forest was acquired by the Houblon family in 1729.
 They set about modifying the medieval forest they had acquired by developing the central area as a so-called "pleasure ground".
 They would ride through the Forest to this from their main residence at nearby Hallingbury Place.
 The initial landscaping included the creation of a lake and the provision of a lakeside picnic shelter, the Shell House.
 In 1757, the renowned landscape architect, Lancelot Capability Brown, provided a plan for modifying the lake, part of which was implemented.
 The range of tree species was extended beyond native types such as oak and hornbeam, to include planes, conifers and chestnuts, planted in prominent positions.
 In the late 17th century, the original coppices had been modified by the introduction of 'rides', intersecting at a central point, following Continental influences.
 Trails in the forest can become very muddy during the winter months, so this route is best enjoyed from April to October.

 Lakeside Café TL 538198